Stripe Atlas vs Firstbase vs DIY: What's Included

 What does Stripe Atlas actually include for $500?

-Stripe Atlas provisions a Delaware C-Corp or LLC with an EIN, a bank account through Mercury or SVB, stock issuance templates, an 83(b) election template (for C-Corps), and a registered agent for year one.
-It does not include tax filing, bookkeeping, compliance calendar management, or any assessment of the founder's personal tax position or reporting obligations.
+A Delaware C-Corp or LLC with an EIN, a bank account through Mercury or SVB, stock issuance templates, an 83(b) election template (for C-Corps), and a registered agent for year one.
+It does not include tax filing, bookkeeping, compliance calendar management, or any assessment of your personal tax position or reporting obligations.

 Is Stripe Atlas or Firstbase better for non-resident founders?

-Neither service addresses the structural gaps that matter most for non-resident founders — tax residency determination, FBAR/FATCA reporting obligations, permanent establishment risk, or ongoing compliance management.
-Stripe Atlas offers Delaware only and integrates Mercury banking.
-Firstbase offers Delaware or Wyoming and provides more entity type flexibility.
-The formation service choice matters less than the structural work that follows entity creation.
+Neither addresses the structural gaps that matter most for non-residents: tax residency determination, FBAR/FATCA reporting, permanent establishment risk, ongoing compliance.
+Atlas offers Delaware only and integrates Mercury banking.
+Firstbase offers Delaware or Wyoming with more entity type flexibility.
+Honestly, the formation service choice matters far less than the structural work that follows.

 Do I still need a CPA after using a formation service?

 Yes.
-Formation services create a legal entity.
-They do not create a tax position, identify reporting obligations, or manage ongoing compliance.
-A CPA or tax professional who understands cross-border structures is necessary to address tax residency, Form 5472 filing (for foreign-owned LLCs), FBAR requirements, and multi-jurisdiction obligations that exist independently of which service created the entity.
+Formation services create a legal entity, not a tax position.
+A CPA who understands cross-border structures is necessary for tax residency, Form 5472 filing (foreign-owned LLCs), FBAR requirements, and multi-jurisdiction obligations that exist regardless of which service created the entity.

 What is the difference between entity formation and business structure?

-Entity formation is the creation of a legal entity — a state filing, an EIN, a registered agent, and a basic governance document.
-Business structure is the complete picture: the entity plus the founder's tax position, compliance obligations, documentation, jurisdictional relationships, and reporting requirements.
-Formation covers roughly 20% of what a cross-border founder's structural position requires.
+Entity formation is the creation of a legal entity: state filing, EIN, registered agent, basic governance document.
+Business structure is the complete picture: the entity plus your tax position, compliance obligations, documentation, jurisdictional relationships, and reporting requirements.
+Formation covers roughly 20% of what a cross-border founder actually needs.

 Can I form a US LLC myself without using Stripe Atlas or Firstbase?

 Yes.
-DIY formation involves filing directly with a state secretary of state, applying for an EIN through the IRS, and arranging your own registered agent.
-The resulting entity is legally identical to one created through a formation service.
-The difference is in bundled services (banking setup, templates) and the implicit sense of completeness that formation services create — which can cause founders to stop looking for structural gaps.
+File directly with a state secretary of state, apply for an EIN through the IRS, arrange your own registered agent.
+The resulting entity is legally identical to one from Atlas or Firstbase.
+You miss the bundled services (banking setup, templates), but you also skip the false sense of completeness that can cause founders to stop looking for structural gaps.

 Key Takeaways

-- Stripe Atlas, Firstbase, and DIY all create a legal entity — the structural difference between them is minimal compared to the gap between entity creation and structural visibility.
+- Atlas, Firstbase, and DIY all create the same legal construct.
+The structural difference between them is minimal compared to the gap between entity creation and structural visibility.

-- Formation services cover roughly 20% of what a cross-border solo founder needs — the remaining 80% (tax residency, reporting obligations, PE risk, compliance calendar) is not addressed by any provider.
+- Formation covers roughly 20% of what a cross-border solo founder needs.
+The remaining 80% (tax residency, reporting, PE risk, compliance calendar) is on you.

-- Tax residency, FBAR/FATCA obligations, and multi-jurisdiction PE risk exist independently of which service created the entity — these are characteristics of the founder's situation, not the entity.
+- Tax residency, FBAR/FATCA obligations, and PE risk exist independently of which service created your entity.
+They attach to your situation, not the entity.

-- The structural observation is not which service to use — it is that entity creation and structural visibility are fundamentally different things, and no formation service bridges that gap.
+- The real question isn't which service to pick.
+It's that entity creation and structural visibility are completely different things, and no formation service bridges that gap.

 Related Reading